Exporting guide to Norway

 Opportunities for exporters

 There is a demand for UK-manufactured products and services across many sectors in Norway.
-This includes products and services for oil and gas, vehicles and finance.
-There is also demand for medical and pharmaceutical products, and a wide range of consumer goods.
+This ranges from consumer products and environmental technologies, to e-vehicles and finance.
+There is also demand for medical and pharmaceutical products and physical and cyber security products.

 -